metaborg/java-front/java-front/languages/Java-1.5/README.md

-Declarative specification of Java's static semantics in SDF, Stratego, NaBL and TS.
+Declarative specification of Java's static semantics.
+Syntax is specified in SDF, AST transformations in Stratego, name binding in NaBL, and type analysis in TS.

 Each directory contains specifications for a section of the Java language: